 The beam transfer between the Debuncher and the Accumulator is a horizonatal transfer taking place in the 10 straight section.
-Extraction from the Debuncher is accomplished with a 525 Gauss, 11 foot long kicker between quadrupoles D6Q7 and D6Q6, followed by a 15 kGauss, 7 foot long pulsed septum placed after D6Q4.
+Extraction from the Debuncher is accomplished with a 525 Gauss, 11 foot long kicker between quadrupoles D6Q7 and D6Q6, followed by a 8 kGauss, 12.5 foot long pulsed septum placed after D6Q4.
 The beam is then transported to the Accumulator through a string of two dipoles and six quadrupoles.
 At the Accumulator, the beam is injected onto a path displaced from the centeral momentum by $\Delta p/p=+0.775\%$ with an 11 kGauss, 12.5 foot long pulsed septum placed between A1B3 and A1S3.
-Finally the beam is kicker onto the proper orbit in the Accumulator with a 500-Gauss, 7 foot long shuttered kicker placed in the A20 straight section.
-See Figs. 4-7 and 5-29.
-A plot of the lattice functions of the transfer line is shown in Figure 4-18 and the list of elements is given in Table 4-IV.
+Finally the beam is kicked onto the proper orbit in the Accumulator with a 500-Gauss, 7 foot long shuttered kicker placed in the A20 straight section, as shown in Figs. 4-7 and 5-29.
+A plot of the lattice functions of the transfer line is shown in Fig. 4-18 and the list of elements is given in Table 4-IV.